-Web designing and development is trending these days.
-For developing a stunning webpage that can attract more customer, you must pick out the most effective color combination.
+Web designing and development are trending these days.
+For developing a stunning webpage that can attract more customers, you must pick out the most effective color combination.
 Colors matter quite a bit!
 Although, there are plenty of online color palate tools for web designers, yet sometimes, it becomes quite difficult to find the right color for the next project.
-Here is a tool called CP1, which helps users to find RGB and HTML color code of any color that is positioned on the desktop.
+Here is a tool called CP1, which helps users to find RGB and HTML color codes of any color that is positioned on the desktop.

 CP1 Color Picker freeware